bremen79/ImprovedFighterDroid2P/README.md

 # ImprovedFighterDroid2P

-This Android app allows to use the second joystick (and its buttons) on the Arcade1up Yoga Flame cabinet.
+This Android app does three things:

+- It allows to use the second joystick (and its buttons) on the Arcade1up Yoga Flame cabinet.

+- It reduces the delay of both joysticks.

+- It maps the long press of the Live button to the button HOME.

 It works by *replacing* the native driver and associating the second joystick and its buttons to the keys of a virtual keyboard.

+# Why a New App?

-This is an improved version of my app [FighterDroid2P app](https://github.com/bremen79/FighterDroid2P): Instead of adding an app to query the state of the joystick, I directly rewrote the native driver so that they also encode the second joystick.
+This is an improved version of my app [FighterDroid2P app](https://github.com/bremen79/FighterDroid2P): Instead of adding an app to query the state of the joystick, I directly rewrote the native driver so that it also encodes the second joystick.
 This has a couple of advantages.
 First, in my other app the native driver and my app were both reading from the same read-once input, causing possible problems.
-Second, the native driver is poorly coded.
 So, now only one read of the serial port is used for both the native driver and the second joystick.
-Moeover, I spent some time (with the help of ChatGPT!) to optimize the code.
-Overall, this should be faster and safer.

-Note that this app is intended for expert users: You must use adb to install it.
+Second, the native driver is poorly coded and my implementation reduces the delays.
+Finally, it maps the long press of the Live button to HOME, so you do not need to install yet another app to do it.

 # Disclaimer